 Measuring Latency and Ping

-Using a speed test tool is often the easiest way for users to quickly assess their network latency and ping alongside other metrics.
+Using a speed test tool is honestly the easiest way for most people to quickly check their ping and latency without having to mess with command lines.

 Interpreting Ping and Latency Results